Art Show, “Art as Inquiry,” (with Climate Co-lab)

 Artists for Climate Awareness will be hosting a show of climate art in the Arts Alliance Center in Bloomington, Indiana and online.
-The exhibition, named “Climate Co-lab: Art as Inquiry”, is displaying 2-D and 3-D artwork in a gallery exhibition during the month of April 2026 at the Pillar Arts Alliance Center in the College Mall, Bloomington, IN.
-This juried exhibition, a featured part of our Earth Month celebrations, is intended to raise awareness about urgent climate and environmental issues through artistic expression and community engagement.
+The exhibition, named “Art as Inquiry”, is displaying 2-D and 3-D artwork April 2-29, 2026 at the Pillar Arts Alliance Center in the College Mall, Bloomington, IN.
+This juried show, a featured part of our Earth Month celebrations, is intended to raise awareness about urgent climate and environmental issues through artistic expression and community engagement.
 The show represents Artists for Climate Awareness members in several states.

 Art, especially, can turn scientific knowledge into experiences that resonate emotionally—offering insights that facts and figures alone can’t always reach.
 When these perspectives come together, they open up fresh ways of seeing and help people connect more deeply with complex ideas.
 Through this collaboration, we transform scientific research into accessible, emotional, and community-rooted narratives.
 The hackathon is organized by Lily Shan of Brushes for a Better Planet, and is sponsored by Artists for Climate Awareness.